bboron86/cloud-native-handson/README.md

     kubectl create namespace <namespace-name>
     kubectl create -f <deployment-yaml-file> -n <namespace-name>

-Connect the `pod` to a port on your local machine, so that you can call it with your browser or curl command:
+Connect the `service` to a port on your local machine, so that you can call it with your browser or curl command:

-    kubectl port-forward <pod-name> <kubernetes-port>:<local-port> -n <namespace-name>
+    kubectl port-forward <service-name> 80:<local-port> -n <namespace-name>
     curl localhost:<local-port>/hello

 ## step 3